-- Let your child explore and play with the cut out shapes for a few minutes, discussing what you can do with these little critters and leaves.
+- Let your child explore and play with the cut-out shapes for a few minutes, discussing what you can do with these little critters and leaves.
 The way that these boards work is that felt naturally “sticks” to flannel.
-There’s no need to attach with Velcro or glue.
+There’s no need to attach it with Velcro or glue.

 - If he’d like, allow your child some time to decorate the felt pieces with fabric paint.
 Personalizing makes things more interesting!